mousepawmedia/devdocs/source/quickstart/building.rst

 .. _qgbuild_libgit:

-lib-git
+libdeps
 ------------------------------------

-..  sidebar:: Why lib-git?
+..  sidebar:: Why libdeps?

     It may come as a surprise to some that we track all our third-party dependencies in our own repository, but there really is a good reason.
 This approach allows us to